 The solution lies in changing the structures

-The reasons behind poverty are often structural, and so should the solutions be.
+The reasons behind poverty are often structural, and so the solutions should be.

 Poverty among retired women can be reduced by making the pensions higher.
-Dividing caring responsibilities more equally between men and women, taking action against gender based discrimination in working life, and dividing the costs of parenthood more equally between employers would affect women’s pensions.
+Dividing caring responsibilities more equally between men and women, taking action against gender-based discrimination in working life, and dividing the costs of parenthood more equally between employers would affect women’s pensions.
 The poverty risk of single parents can be reduced by creating specific support mechanisms according to their needs.
 Raising the level of guaranteed pension could help, but as Tuomo Laihiala points out, this is not enough on its own.

-“Especially those living alone in rental apartments in the Helsinki-region have extremely high housing costs.
+“Especially those living alone in rental apartments in the Helsinki region have extremely high housing costs.
 Increasing the guaranteed pension by 15 euros does not help much, if at the same time the rent is increased by 20 euros, or the house goes under renovation”, he states.

-Actions should be taken against structural discrimination and racism as well: A person’s name or appearance might prevent them from acquiring work even when their language skills are good and the integration process has been successful.
+Actions should be taken against structural discrimination and racism as well: a person’s name or appearance might prevent them from acquiring work even when their language skills are good and the integration process has been successful.

 Gender roles are a part of social structures.
 The cultural ideal of a male breadwinner is one example; the woman taking on the caring responsibilities both inside the family and in society is another.
 Dividing the caring responsibilities more equally would loosen up structures for everyone, despite their background.

-Bahar Mozaffari wants to encourage immigrant women to actively consider their identities, gender roles, and upbringing – supervised groups and discussions often make the task easier.
+Mozaffari wants to encourage immigrant women to actively consider their identities, gender roles, and upbringing – supervised groups and discussions often make the task easier.

 “For example the female identity of Iranian women is structurally defined from the outside: a woman is primarily a mother, a sister, and a daughter.
 These issues should be discussed immediately after immigration.
 If they are not discussed, female identities and unequal gender roles are easily passed on to future generations.
 Respect and listening to the women is important when discussing these matters”, she describes.